psycopg/psycopg/docs/basic/tstrings.rst

 process query parameters in a safe way.

-For example you can pass to a query some strings parameters, which may contain unsafe characters such as ``'``, or come from untrusted sources such as web form, and leave Psycopg to perform the right processing:
+For example you can pass to a query some strings parameters, which may contain unsafe characters such as ``'``, or come from untrusted sources such as a web form, and leave Psycopg to perform the right processing:

 .. code:: python